 Sometimes inspiration strikes at the weirdest time.
 For example, I always think up my favorite blog topics while I’m in the shower.
-Most recently, I realized that some of you may not know my full career path and how I got to where I am today.
+Most recently, I realized that some of you may not know my full career path and how I got to where I am today in my blogging career.
 This got me thinking that the bigger topic I want to discuss is way broader and more about what it’s like to be a blogger, how to get into the world of designing products, even how to navigate the legal world of contracts, NDAs, etc. I realized that I’ve been so strategic in my career and choices that I’ve made, no matter how big or small, that I wanted to share it with you!
-Meet my new series called The Business of Being Creative… and to kick it off I’m sharing my journey to where I am today in my career.
+Meet my new series called The Business of Being Creative… and to kick it off I’m sharing how to start blogging based on what worked for me.

 I suppose I should start with my formal education because I think that really helped to inspire where I am today.
 I went to the School of Design at Carnegie Mellon and majored in Industrial Design.
 While I was there, I worked on all kinds of projects: flashlights inspired by the form language of a car brand, bathroom faucet knobs, even a backpack.
 But my most favorite subject by far was furniture design, which I focused on during my senior year.
 I even designed and built the coffee table featured here.
 I would say that the core of my education was all about problem solving and how I could apply that skill to anything.
 I recall a teacher saying that 90% of my class wouldn’t go on to be traditional industrial designers… and now I can see why!